hackle/putn/README.md

 TL;DR if you can run `dotnet test` and see tests pass then chances are you are all set.

-Be warned: this code in this project may change from time to time and workshop to workshop (possibly just very slightly and the gist should stay the same).
+Be warned: the code in this project may change from time to time and workshop to workshop (possibly just very slightly and the gist should stay the same).

 ## Prerequisites